DolphyWind/DolphyWind/README.md

 ### **Some Facts About Me**

-- I have been interested in computers since I was a kid because they were like magic to me.
+- I have been interested in computers since I was a kid because they seemed like a magic to me.
 I started coding in 2016 in BILSEM (Beşiktaş Bilim ve Sanat Merkezi).
 Since then, my passion for computers increased tremendously.

 - I love Linux!
-I use Arch Linux with KDE daily but I've also tried some other Linux distrubitons in Virtual Machines (like Fedora, Gentoo, Void etc).
-I love customizing my OS.
+I use Arch Linux with KDE on my machine but I've also tried other Linux distrubitons and desktop environments.
+I love ricing my OS.

-- I am also interested in math especially calculus and linear algebra.
-I try my best to work on them as a hobby.
+- I am also studying math on my free time.
+I am reading books/articles or working on a math concept that I've developed.

 <br>